Alchemist-X/howcryptoworksbook/Part_12_Quantum_Resistance.md

 **Hash functions** like SHA-256 and Keccak-256 demonstrate greater resistance but remain affected.
 Grover's algorithm reduces their effective security from 256 bits to 128 bits—still computationally infeasible but requiring larger hash outputs for equivalent security in a post-quantum world.
 For hash functions, it's important to distinguish between attack types: Grover provides quadratic speedup for preimage/second-preimage attacks (reducing SHA-256 to ~128-bit effective security), while the best-known quantum collision attack (BHT) scales around 2^(n/3), offering different and weaker speedup than Grover's preimage results.

+Shor is a master locksmith who, given the lock’s face (your public key), reverse-engineers the blueprint and cuts the matching key directly—catastrophic for RSA/ECDSA once his tools are good enough.
+Grover is a superhuman librarian who still must search the stacks, but runs the aisles twice as fast; a 256-bit shelf becomes effectively 128-bit, still vast but no longer overbuilt.
+One breaks structure, the other accelerates search.

 **Address generation** in most blockchains involves hashing public keys, providing some inherent protection through this additional layer.
 However, **address reuse** and **public key exposure** create vulnerabilities where quantum attackers could derive private keys from exposed public keys.

 ### Timeline and Standards Development